Anonymized client outcomes

 Automation:

-Pull from source systems, standardize, generate PDF/Slides in firm format, deliver on schedule.
+Pull from source systems, standardize, generate PDF/Slides in your format, deliver on schedule.

 Result: